Symptoms of a Torn Tendon in the Big Toe

 Decreased Range of Motion

 Pain and swelling of your big toe joint may limit your range of motion.
 You may have difficultly bending your toe or stretching it upward toward your body.
 Your range of motion will likely increase as your pain and swelling subside.
-A doctor may prescribe you physical therapy exercises to help increase your range of motion as you recover from your tendon injury.
+Your doctor may prescribe physical therapy exercises to help increase your range of motion as you recover from your tendon injury.
 Exercises may include walking on your toes, writing the alphabet with your big toe or picking up objects using your toes.

 Difficulty While Walking